Keyboard shortcuts

 rm -rf /var/lib/apt/lists/* && \

-groupadd -r radar-agent && \
+groupadd -r radar-collector && \

-useradd -r -g radar-agent radar-agent
+useradd -r -g radar-collector radar-collector

 # Copy binary

-COPY --from=builder /app/target/release/radar-agent /app/radar-agent
+COPY --from=builder /app/target/release/radar-collector /app/radar-collector

 # Set ownership and permissions

-RUN chown radar-agent:radar-agent /app/radar-agent
+RUN chown radar-collector:radar-collector /app/radar-collector

 # Switch to non-root user

-USER radar-agent
+USER radar-collector

 # Expose metrics port (if implemented)